 3. Inclusion in the IMF’s SDR basket

-- Boosting its profile as a reserve currency, the renminbi was also included in the IMF’s Special Drawing Rights (SDR) basket, alongside the dollar, euro, yen and pound sterling.
+- Boosting its profile as a reserve currency, the renminbi was also included in the IMF’s Special Drawing Rights (SDR) basket in 2016, alongside the dollar, euro, yen and pound sterling.

 - The IMF maintains the SDR as a supplement to members’ foreign currency reserves, acting as a means of increasing liquidity levels in the global economy in times of shortage.